P2-718na/pandemic-simulation/README.md

 different ways to generate the entities list for the same map.

 ### Launch the simulation
-Once you have your `entities` and `map` files ready, you can run the simulation.
+Once you have your `entities` and `background` files ready, you can run the simulation.

 ```bash
 ./pandemic --background background.sample.bmp --entities entities.txt
 ```